Opinion | With voting rights already under attack, the Supreme Court could deal another big blow

 There’s ample reason to be nervous about whether the court’s newly bolstered conservative majority will apply a stingy reading of Section 2.
 The most moderate member of the conservative bloc, Chief Justice John G. Roberts Jr., was the author of the Shelby County ruling.
 Roberts and his conservative colleagues are inclined to be more deferential to states’ authority to regulate their own elections than to claims of discriminatory impact.

-Section 2, the NAACP argues in a friend of the court brief, has become “the primary line of defense against both overt and subtle racial discrimination in voting.”
+Section 2, the NAACP argues in a friend-of-the-court brief, has become “the primary line of defense against both overt and subtle racial discrimination in voting.”
 Brnovich v.
 Democratic National Committee may show just how strong or weak that defensive line will be.

 Read more from Ruth Marcus’s archive, follow her on Twitter or subscribe to her updates on Facebook.